Only in the midst of suffering and dissatisfaction, we can find joy and happiness

 Happiness is a very fine mix of well-being, positivity, and overall satisfaction with life.
 It’s far more than the absence of unhappiness.
 It’s neither easy to define what it is nor prescribe how to achieve it.
 Happiness is in fact the outcome of many internal factors, including the delicate balance of neurochemicals that are secreted in our brain.
 It is also a product of our thoughts, and the feelings that are generated.
 If thoughts are toxic, fearful, angry, or even vaguely negative, we can’t feel happy.
-Mental peace is prerequisite to experiencing pleasant feelings.
+Mental peace is a prerequisite to experiencing pleasant feelings.

-If suffering is inescapable because of mind’s inherent nature and the world becoming more and more materialistic, then how can we be perfectly happy and contended.
+If suffering is inescapable because of the mind’s inherent nature and the world becoming more and more materialistic, then how can we be perfectly happy and contended.
 Is it theoretically possible to achieve sustained happiness in life?
 Or it’s the combination of suffering and happiness, that’s an achievable target for us.
-To elaborate on this issue, it’s necessary to refer to ‘Brave New World’, a social science fiction novel by English writer by Aldous Huxley.
+To elaborate on this issue, it’s necessary to refer to ‘Brave New World’, a social science fiction novel by English writer Aldous Huxley.
 This novel was published in 1932.
 Later on, Huxley followed this book with a reassessment in essay form, ‘Brave New World Revisited (1958)’.

 Later on, one outsider, born outside that civilization, John the Savage comes into this society.
-To cut the story short, John recognises the true beauty of human emotions.
-So, he rejects the emotionless and sterilized essence of the society.
+To cut the story short, John recognizes the true beauty of human emotions.
+So, he rejects the emotionless and sterilized essence of society.
 Finally, John becomes the tragic hero of Brave New World, whose idealism eventually leads to his demise.
 The Brave New world covers many themes.
 This novel has been interpreted in many different ways.
 One theme is very clear that the use of ‘Some’ to make sure happiness is the only feeling the people have is not the solution.
 The essence of life comes with a varied mix of emotions.
 In fact, we have been evolved through the process and development of emotions.